 While working as an occupational therapist at the Hogan Regional Center in Danvers, Massachusetts I observed that many of the activities designed for children were not appropriate for the aging population of developmentally disabled individuals.
 Yet, these individuals did not possess the motor and cognitive abilities to perform activities designed for adults.
 The solution was to make my own activities and the cheapest way to do so was by using common household recyclable objects such as soda and laundry bottles, card-board boxes, rubber bands and newspaper.

 The activities were so successful I decided to put them into print and thus, my writing career had begun with the publication of The Recycling Occupational Therapist: Hundreds of Simple Therapy Materials You Can Make.

-Read our review of From Rattles to Writing: A Parent’s Guide to Hand Skills by Barbara A. Smith, OTR/L here.
+- Review of From Flapping to Function: A Parent’s Guide to Autism and Hand Skills